 Fidelity’s brokerage and most of the market research tools are readily accessible through its mobile app, which works in a closely integrated environment with its principle desktop version.
 The app lets you invest in stocks, commission-free ETFs, mutual funds, and bonds (no futures and Forex trading, though).

 Fidelity’s powerful research utility is one of the reasons why investors around the world trust this platform.
-It provides everything from basic stock research to reports on insider transactions, SEC filing, and detailed social sentiment report.
+It provides everything from basic stock research to reports on insider transactions, SEC filing, and detailed social sentiment reports.

-To have a successful investment portfolio one must be well informed on relevant political, economic and financial events that are currently taking place.
+To have a successful investment portfolio, one must be well informed on relevant political, economic, and financial events that are currently taking place.
 That’s the reason why financial data services are so important for an investor.

 Investing.com is one such service with which you can efficiently manage your investments.
 Initially launched in 2007, the platform is currently available in 25 international languages.
 It offers a wide range of financial tools/instruments, live stock quotes, and regularly updated market data on about 70 global exchanges.

-The app features a real-time Economic Calendar which makes tracking important, market-moving news much easier.
-From major indices around the world to stocks, bonds, Forex, F&O, and bonds you can track almost anything on-the-go.
+The app features a real-time Economic Calendar, which makes tracking important, market-moving news much easier.
+From major indices around the world to stocks, bonds, Forex, F&O, and bonds, you can track almost anything on-the-go.
 The free version of the app is ad-supported.

 E*TRADE is a popular trading app that’s trying to make the investment process almost effortless.
 The platform allows you to gradually build your own portfolio and manage it with the help of various research and investment tools.

 The app users have access to Bloomberg Video service and tons of investment-related educational content.
-Like few other big names on this list, E*TRADE app facilitates certain banking services too.
+Like few other big names on this list, the E*TRADE app facilitates certain banking services too.

 Robinhood, one of the most popular investing apps at the moment, has a highly ambitious goal; to allow investors to make profits in the stock market without having to spend anything in commissions.

 It enables users to trade in U.S stocks, ETF funds, derivatives, and multiple cryptocurrencies all without charging commission fees.
-Simply download the app, link your account to fund the investments and you’re good to go.
+Simply download the app, link your account to fund the investments, and you’re good to go.